Eventador/eventador_examples/fraud/README.md

       AND CAST(C.amount AS integer) > 2001)
 ```

 - Select the `Materialized View` tab, select `card` as the primary key.
+Change `retention` to 30 seconds.
 - Select `Add Query`, add `auths` as the URL pattern, select `Select All` for the columns, and `Save Changes`.
 - Copy the `URL Pattern` by right clicking on it and copying the link address.
 You will use this in the single page application.
 - Select the `SQL` tab, and `Execute` button.